A Robot Web for Distributed Many-Device Localisation: Introduction

-In our solution, each robot stores and maintains its own part of the full factor graph, and updates and publishes a Robot Web Page of outgoing messages for other robots to download and read whenever possible.
-Remarkably, using GBP the whole factor graph can efficiently converge to localisation estimates as accurate as full batch optimisation, but without any device ever needing to store or process more than its own local graph fragment.
+In our solution, each robot stores and maintains its own part of the full factor graph (as shown in Figure~\ref{fig:factor}), and updates and publishes a Robot Web Page of outgoing messages for other robots to download and read whenever possible.
+Remarkably, using GBP the whole factor graph can efficiently converge to localisation estimates as accurate as full batch optimisation but without any device ever needing to store or process more than its own local graph fragment.
 Robots communicate via ad-hoc, asynchronous messages containing only small vectors and matrices.
-Significantly, GBP can deal with graphs which have any type of parameterisation (e.g. 2D or 3D robot movement, or any type of non-linear sensor measurements) and which can change dynamically in arbitrary ways --- for instance robots can join or leave the web whenever needed, or reconfigure their sensors online.
-We will show that it can also cope with and reject a high fraction of `garbage' measurements, for instance caused by faulty sensors, and deal with highly unreliable communication channels.
+Significantly, GBP can deal with graphs which have any type of parameterisation (e.g. 2D or 3D robot movement, or any type of non-linear sensor measurements) and which can change dynamically in arbitrary ways --- for instance, robots can join or leave the web whenever needed, or reconfigure their sensors online.
+We will show that it can also cope with and reject a high fraction of outlier measurements, for instance, caused by faulty sensors, and deal with highly unreliable communication channels.

 Our approach is designed for scalability.
 All communication is via a simple interface, and robots do not need any privileged information about each other, such as even how many other robots are involved.
 The whole Robot Web therefore can be fully dynamic, with robots joining or leaving at will.
 We believe that this formulation of many-robot localisation could be the foundation for a new era of distributed Spatial AI.
-We proceed here to an immediate exposition of the method, and review the related work that it builds on later in the paper.